BernardoGiordano/Checkpoint/README.md

 ## Building

 devkitARM and devkitA64 are required to compile Checkpoint for 3DS and Switch, respectively.
 Learn more at [devkitpro.org](https://devkitpro.org/wiki/Getting_Started).
-Install or update dependencies as follows.
+Install or update the following dependencies.

+The 3DS `.cia` build also requires [bannertool](https://github.com/Steveice10/bannertool/releases) and [makerom](https://github.com/3DSGuy/Project_CTR/releases).

 ### 3DS version